7. Music pitch

 #get accelerometer readings

-xreading = abs(accelerometer.get_x())
+x_reading = abs(accelerometer.get_x())

-yreading = abs(accelerometer.get_y())
+y_reading = abs(accelerometer.get_y())

-scaled_x = scale(xreading, from_=(-1200, 1200), to=(-notelen +1, notelen -1))
+scaled_x = scale(x_reading, from_=(-1200, 1200), to=(-notelen +1, notelen -1))

-scaled_y = scale(yreading, from_=(-1200, 1200), to=(-durationlen +1, durationlen -1))
+scaled_y = scale(y_reading, from_=(-1200, 1200), to=(-durationlen +1, durationlen -1))

 #get a note based on tilt